ritaturk/xenko-docs/manual/getting-started/create-a-script.md

 **Loading your new script in Game Studio**

+Because your project has been modified outside of Game Studio, Game Studio needs to reload certain information to show your changes.

 1. Save your project and script files
 2. Go to the Game Studio, and select **Yes** in the displayed popup prompting you for reload of the affected assemblies.